 Figure 1: Types of Identity Theft (Watermark, 2015).

-However, most imposters tend to use victim’s name and date of birth plus any other additional victim’s data in conducting fraud or crime.
-In other words, an imposter requires date of birth, name and SSN, the three basic elements worth identifying an individual (Dawies, 2013).
+However, most imposters tend to use the victim’s name and date of birth plus any other additional victim’s data in conducting fraud or crime.
+In other words, an imposter requires date of birth, name, and SSN, the three basic elements worth identifying an individual (Dawies, 2013).

-An imposter obtains SSNs by either visiting local agency office or through the Web, since both state and local government publish SSNs on public records.
-According to the United State Government Accounting Office (GAO) report of 2006, 85% of vastly populated counties conducted survey of published records that may have an element of SSNs, as stated by the United Office of Drug Control (2010).
+An imposter obtains SSNs by either visiting a local agency office or through the Web since both state and local governments publish SSNs on public records.
+According to the United State Government Accounting Office (GAO) report of 2006, 85% of vastly populated counties conducted surveys of published records that may have an element of SSNs, as stated by the United Office of Drug Control (2010).
 SSNs are treasured both in local and state court files, as well as in local property ownership records.
-Similarly, driving license can also be used as a source of information, identifying a victim since it contains victim’s identification number.
-An impostor can then use victim’s identification number and their photo in formulating counterfeit driving license number.
+Similarly, a driving license can also be used as a source of information, identifying a victim since it contains the victim’s identification number.
+An impostor can then use the victim’s identification number and photo in formulating a counterfeit driving license number.
 Credit card information can also be used as a source of critical information for identity theft.
-Normally, an impostor uses credit card information in committing credit card fraud by purchasing goods or withdrawing funds without the consent of the victim.
+Normally, an impostor who uses credit card information is committing credit card fraud by purchasing goods or withdrawing funds without the consent of the victim.

 After obtaining these critical data, an impostor deploys several methods of conducting identity theft.
 For instance, an impostor commits identity theft through the collection of data from RFID and enables passports by using wireless credit card readers.
-Collection of personal data from employees by malevolent employers who have evil motives is another method for executing identity theft.
-Communication with strangers with the aim of acquiring confidential data is the next method for implementing identity theft (Stickley, 2008).
-Enthusiastic observation of victims in order to notice a key in their passwords or PINs can also be a method of conducting identity theft.
-Another method for conducting identity theft is through obtaining the date of birth from freely available birthday database, or through obtaining SSN from local and state published records.
+The collection of personal data from employees by malevolent employers who have evil motives is another method for executing identity theft.
+Communication with strangers to acquire confidential data is the next method for implementing identity theft (Stickley, 2008).
+Enthusiastic observation of victims to notice a key in their passwords or PINs can also be a method of conducting identity theft.
+Another method for conducting identity theft is through obtaining the date of birth from a freely available birthday database, or through obtaining SSN from local and state published records.
 Personal trash may also be the source of obtaining confidential data.
-Confidential information can as well be received through publication of bogus jobs.
+Confidential information can as well be received through the publication of bogus jobs.

-Impacts of identity theft on an organizational management are numerous.
-For instance, the police and sheriff department are fond of refusing to issue organizations with a police report claiming that only credit card companies and bank are the real victims of identity theft (Dawies, 2013).
-This has posed a great challenge to an organizational management especially in proving their innocence to check guarantee services and the credit companies.
-Therefore, an organizational management is usually threatened by law suits when they failed to prove their innocence.
+The impacts of identity theft on organizational management are numerous.
+For instance, the police and sheriff’s departments are fond of refusing to issue organizations with a police report claiming that only credit card companies and banks are the real victims of identity theft (Dawies, 2013).
+This has posed a great challenge to organizational management especially in proving their innocence to checking guarantee services and the credit companies.
+Therefore, organizational management is usually threatened by lawsuits when they failed to prove their innocence.
 An impostor can also commit a crime using an organization’s name.
 As a result, many organizations were occasionally sued whenever such a crime happened especially when they failed to prove their innocence to check their creditors, as identified by Dawies (2013).
-In most cases, identity thieves are using organization’s particulars in conducting drug trafficking that they considered as a lucrative business.
+In most cases, identity thieves are using organizations’ particulars in conducting drug trafficking that they considered a lucrative business.
 Similarly, the health sector has also been adversely affected by this perilous act of identity theft.
 According to Ponemon Research Institute, the average expense incurred to address medical data breach is $211 per record, as identified by Stickley (2008).
 In addition, most healthcare providers have lost their customer trust, confidence, and loyalty, especially due to the breach of PHI.
 As a result, only 70% of Americans trust healthcare providers such as clinics, hospitals, and physicians to protect their PHI (Dawies, 2013).

 Figure 2: Public Service Advertising on Child Pornography (Ballard, 2010).

-Intended consequences of child pornography have greatly increased over the last 15 years, as argued by Tafoya (2011).
+The intended consequences of child pornography have greatly increased over the last 15 years, as argued by Tafoya (2011).
 According to Tafoya (2011), the increase of intended consequences of child pornography is about 500 %.
-For example, Federal Government charges a mandatory jail term of five years for producing, distribution, receipt, or possession of child pornography with malevolence motive of selling, transporting, or distributing.
+For example, Federal Government charges a mandatory jail term of five years for producing, distributing, receiving, or possession of child pornography with the malevolence motive of selling, transporting, or distributing.
 Some victims have been imprisoned in state prison for 20 or more years depending on the number of minor nude images one has been linked to (Tafoya, 2011).
-Typically, the Federal Law classifies intended consequences of child pornography into three groups.
+Typically, the Federal Law classifies the intended consequences of child pornography into three groups.
 The penalty for possession of child pornography ranges up to 10 years of incarceration.
 The penalty for distributing child pornography ranges from five to twenty of imprisonment.
-Lastly, the penalty for sexual exploitation of minor ranges from fifteen years to thirty years of incarceration (Dawies, 2013).
+Lastly, the penalty for sexual exploitation of minors ranges from fifteen years to thirty years of incarceration (Dawies, 2013).

-In conclusion, identity theft is a serious crime and is punishable for long jail term, a fine, or a compensation for the stolen funds.
-The critical data for committing identity theft include name, mother’s maiden name, data of birth, SSN, driver’s license, PINs, passwords, as well as a photo.
+In conclusion, identity theft is a serious crime and is punishable by a long jail term, a fine, or compensation for the stolen funds.
+The critical data for committing identity theft include name, mother’s maiden name, date of birth, SSN, driver’s license, PINs, passwords, as well as a photo.
 On the other hand, there are several methods deployed by the imposter in conducting identity theft.
-For instance, an imposter can initiate a chat with strangers with the aim of obtaining confidential information from them for illegal personal gains.
+For instance, an imposter can initiate a chat with strangers to obtain confidential information from them for illegal personal gains.
 Identity theft has a lot of impacts on organizational management.
-For example, identity theft of the organization’s bank details may result in huge financial loses.
+For example, identity theft of the organization’s bank details may result in huge financial losses.
 Similarly, child pornography is also a serious crime, since it may lead to more than 20 years of jail sentence depending on the number of minor nude images that one has distributed.
 However, different states have varying definitions of the elements of this crime.
-Therefore, charges on this crime also vary from one state to the other.
+Therefore, charges for this crime also vary from one state to the other.